 Ready-Made Interiors For KDP

-This is something I will never use just as they are.
 This will lead to multiple books on amazon with identical content.

 However, you can download PDFs and change them in certain programs.